sameera824/M5PaperWeather/README.md

   * _[NEW]_ A daily forecast with min/max temperature, probability of precipitation, and a weather icon.
   * _[NEW]_ Hourly and daily forecast graphs with temperature and rain.

+  The information will be updated every hour or manually by pressing a button _[NEW]_.

 ### License
    This program is licensed under GPL-3.0